What are anger and irritability?

 Everyone has been angry at some point and even the most patient of people can get annoyed or irritated at times.
 Perhaps you’ve been in heavy traffic and become upset at other drivers.
 Or maybe you’ve gotten mad after someone broke their word or damaged your property.
 Being interrupted, or just the way someone did or said something, might have gotten on your nerves.
 Many people become angry or irritable in situations like these.

 Anger is an emotion that can range from mild annoyance to intense rage.
 People may become angry when they feel threatened, harmed, or powerless.
-Some Veterans may feel anger because of a traumatic event in the past, such as combat, physical or sexual abuse, injury, or the loss of a buddy from their unit.
+Some Veterans may feel anger because of a traumatic event from past military experience, such as combat, physical or sexual abuse, injury, or the loss of a buddy from their unit.
 Others may experience anger because of the stress of life events such as preparing for deployment, transitioning from service, changing jobs, retirement, or because of family or work disputes.

 Slightly different from anger, irritability is having a general tendency to be easily annoyed or angry.
 People who often feel threatened or frustrated may feel angry all the time.
 The strain of daily anger may cause them to be irritable with others.
 Constant anger and irritability can be bad for a person’s health, resulting in problems such as high blood pressure, headaches, and ulcers, to name just a few.
 Sometimes, irritability causes people to lash out at others, which can put a strain on personal and work relationships.

 For most Veterans, anger and irritability do not interfere with day-to-day life.
-However, if anger and irritability are affecting your work, relationships, or activities, or they seem to be happening all the time, it could be a sign of underlying issues that need to be addressed.
+However, if the symptoms associated with anger and irritability are affecting your work, relationships, or activities, or they seem to be happening all the time, it could be a sign of underlying issues that need to be addressed.

 If I’m experiencing anger or irritability, what can I do about it right away?